Hazcodestuff/dynamic-audio/README.md

 1. Choose your desired versions in the 'release' tab
 2. Put the .dll file into your BepInEx > Plugins folder
 3. Bam done!

+## OPEN SOURCE!

+You can edit the file if you wanted to!
+Be creative and maybe implement something better than what I did!
+Download the EchoProbe.cs and edit it as you like.
+Some features were a bit broken and experimental, so yeah.